 Foot fungus can be unsightly, embarrassing, and downright annoying.
 Sometimes, when you think it’s gone, it pops right back.
 Some people go their entire life without foot fungus, only to one day have issues.
+It doesn’t matter what age or type of shoes you wear, even your toddler in handmade leather baby shoes can get it.
 Treatments for foot fungus are available in a variety of options, including over the counter medications and prescriptions.
 Due to technological advances, there are even high-tech treatments for foot fungus.
 Regardless of the treatments for foot fungus that you choose, the core idea is clear: you must use as directed and remain vigilant for foot fungus that returns.
 Knowing the treatments for foot fungus available give you an idea of what’s available, whether you have acute or chronic foot fungus.

 1. Take Action

 First, if you believe that you have a foot fungus, also known as Athlete’s Foot, you should take measures to inhibit the fungi’s growth.
 Since fungus thrives in dark, damp places, your feet should stay as clean and dry as possible.
 Also, wear shoes that “breathe” or circulate air.
 Next, wear absorbent socks that wick away moisture.
 Cotton socks are recommended.